gunnerus-case/gunnerus-case.github.io/docs/Co-simulation Platforms.md

 - Define a standardized way to store and apply parameters to these components.
 - Define a standardized format for the connection structure for a network of components.

+In order to ease the creation of SSP archives, the NTNU developed tool [sspgen](https://github.com/NTNU-IHB/SSP-DSL) may be utilized.

 ### Distributed Co-simulation

  Distributed co-simulation refers to the idea that a